autocrossblog/autocrossblog_astro/src/content/post/2008-10-22-a-free-weekend-a-weekend-to-work.md

 permalink: a-free-weekend-a-weekend-to-work
 image:
 categories: [ 240z, datsun ]
 description: As there's no specific blog post mentioned, I'll present a generic overview.
-"Explore our latest post packed with insights, tips and trending topics t...
+Explore our latest post packed with insights, tips and trending topics t...
 ---

 So this coming weekend will be the first free weekend I've had since the first weekend in September, and that was pretty much a weekend spent getting ready for the Solo Nationals.